imagej/imagej.github.io/_pages/plugins/image-stabilizer.md

 ## How does it work?

 It uses the currently shown slice in an image stack as the initial reference, or "template"; It estimates the geometrical transformation needed to best align each of the other slices with the "template".
-The estimation and alignment are performed using the Lucas-Kanade algorithm; Once a slice is aligned, the "template" will be updated on the fly using the formula: new\_template = a \* old\_template + (1 - a) \* newly\_aligned\_slice, where "a" is the "template update coefficient" that can be adjusted when the plugin is run.
+The estimation and alignment are performed using the Lucas-Kanade algorithm; Once a slice is aligned, the "template" will be updated on the fly using the formula: `new_template = a * old_template + (1 - a) * newly_aligned_slice`, where `a` is the "template update coefficient" that can be adjusted when the plugin is run.

-Hint: To process very large image stacks, import the stack with the "Use Virtual Stack" option enabled.
-The plugin will prompt you for an output directory to store the stabilized image sequence.
+{% include notice icon="tip" content="To process very large image stacks, import the stack with the "Use Virtual Stack" option enabled.
+The plugin will prompt you for an output directory to store the stabilized image sequence." %}

 ## Change log